baronkobama/ObamaSite/README.md

 This website is made for the purpose of displaying information about myself, etc.

 Quick directory structure explanation:
-- src: holds files that run the website
+- src: holds all website files
-  - pages: the HTML page(s)
+  - pages: holds all HTML pages
-  - resources: files used for the website (CSS, fonts, images, and JS)
+  - static: holds all other files (css, fonts, imgs, js, scss, etc.)
-  - __init__.py: all code responsible for running the website
+  - \__init__.py: all code responsible for running the website
-  - run.cmd: runs the flask server
+- run.cmd: runs the flask server (RECOMMENDED)
-- run.py: runs the server (not the recommended way to run the server)
+- run.py: runs the flask server (NOT RECOMMENDED)